tahoemate/cleandata_week4_project/README.md

 * Adding readable factors to activity levels, like WALKING.
 * Using the reshape2 library to produce the finished tidy dataset.

-To verify the contents of the tidy dataset, use these commands after setting your working directory:
+To verify the contents of the tidy dataset, use these commands after running the run_analysis.R script:

 ~~~~
 data <- read.table("week4cleaned.txt",header=TRUE)